-Furthermore, the year of 2023 continued to be rather unpredictable as a result of the geopolitical situation in Eastern Europe intensified on 24 February 2022 with the commencement of the conflict between Russia and Ukraine.
+Furthermore, the year of 2024 continued to be rather unpredictable as a result of the geopolitical situation in Eastern Europe intensified on 24 February 2022 with the commencement of the conflict between Russia and Ukraine.
 As at the date of authorising these risk report for issue, the conflict continues to evolve as military activity proceeds.
 In addition to the impact of the events on entities that have operations in Russia, Ukraine, or Belarus or that conduct business with their counterparties, the conflict is increasingly affecting economies and financial markets globally and exacerbating ongoing economic challenges.
-The Company has limited direct exposure to Russia, Ukraine, and Belarus and as such does not expect significant impact from direct exposures to these countries.